California State University Systemwide Student Research Competition

 Each project must be registered via the CSU Student Research Competition 2023 Competitor Registration Form by Friday, March 17, 2023, at 11:59 p.m.
 (PDT).

-Students will present their work orally before a jury and an audience.
-Students will compete by discipline category and, where feasible, by division (undergraduate/graduate).
+Students will present their work orally before a jury and an audience (presentations can have up to ONE co-presenter for a total of 2-person presentation teams).
+Students will compete by discipline category (for categories, please see below) and, where feasible, by division (undergraduate/graduate).
 Students will submit their work under the following disciplinary categories.

 - Behavioral, Social Sciences, and Public Administration